lmweber/lmweber.github.io/pages/research_interests.md

 ---

-### Spatial transcriptomics
+### Spatially resolved transcriptomics

 My methodological work is motivated by experimental collaborations in high-throughput molecular biology.
-Recently, I have been involved in several collaborations on data analysis for spatial transcriptomics (using the 10x Genomics Visium platform) in human brain.
+Recently, I have been involved in several collaborations on data analysis for spatially resolved transcriptomics (using the 10x Genomics Visium platform) in human brain.
 This is a fascinating new type of data, which allows measuring transcriptome-wide gene expression with spatial resolution, at near single-cell level.
 These projects allow us to contribute to fundamental biological insights, while opening up new avenues for statistical methodological research to develop data analysis methods that account for the unique characteristics of these data types.

 Key papers: